Haleem-rafat/Contacts-management-client-web/README.md

 This ensures that only contacts with valid IDs are shown, improving the user experience.

-# suppurt devises
+# Supported Devices
-this app responsive on any screen pc - labtop - tablet  - phone
+this app is responsive on any screen pc, laptop, tablet, and mobile phones

 # Files structure